 Most students admitted into the BISB Ph.D.
 Program are supported by a financial support package that covers tuition and fees, health insurance, and an annual stipend ($40.5K, effective 10/1/2023) for living expenses, as long as the student maintains good academic standing and meets university and program requirements.

-The financial support is derived from the NIH-funded Institutional Training Grants in Bioinformatics (T32GM008806) and in Biomedical Informatics (T15LM011271), educational state funds, and research grants to training faculty.
+For US citizens and residents, financial support may be derived from the NIH-funded Institutional Training Grants in Bioinformatics (T32GM139790) and in Biomedical Informatics (T15LM011271), educational state funds, and faculty research funds.